 No case is too big or too small for our firm, and no location is too far for us to reach.
-We are committed to helping all accident victims in Virginia, whether they are residents or visitors.
+We are committed to helping all Virginia accident victims, residents, and visitors.

-Did you suffer severe injuries or was your loved one killed by another party’s negligence in Virginia?
+Did you suffer severe injuries, or did another party’s negligence in Virginia kill your loved one?
 You don’t have to fight for compensation on your own.
-Turn to a legal team that so many others have trusted when it matters most.
+Turn to a legal team that others have trusted when it matters most.
 Turn to CHASENBOSCOLO for help.

-Our aggressive team of Virginia personal injury attorneys will fight to make sure that you get every last dollar of compensation you are entitled to.
+Our aggressive team of Virginia personal injury attorneys will fight to ensure you get every last dollar of compensation you are entitled to.
 Call (703) 538-1138 or contact us online to set up a free consultation.

-After an accident, many people will be contacted very quickly by insurance companies for the negligent parties.
+After an accident, insurance companies will contact many people very quickly for the negligent parties.
 You should never provide a recorded statement or say anything to these agents until you have legal representation.

-An insurance company has a goal of resolving your case for as little money as possible, even though a representative for the insurer may claim that the company is committed to helping you.
-Agents can lull victims into a false sense of security, so they see no harm in speaking about their accident with the insurance company, but the questions asked are usually designed to get people to unknowingly make very damaging admissions about their own degree of negligence in these cases.
+An insurance company aims to resolve your case for as little money as possible, even though a representative for the insurer may claim that the company is committed to helping you.
+Agents can lull victims into a false sense of security, so they see no harm in speaking about their accident with the insurance company.
+Still, the questions asked are usually designed to make people unknowingly make very damaging admissions about their degree of negligence in these cases.

 Some insurers may offer you a lump sum settlement and then aggressively try to get you to accept it.
-Representatives will commonly tell people something along the lines of there being “more money to keep for yourself,” and this logic is often fed to people before they have even had the opportunity to contact a lawyer.
+Representatives will commonly tell people something like “more money to keep for yourself,” this logic is often fed to people before they have even had the opportunity to contact a lawyer.